 Additional sugar, for coating the cookies (about 1 cup)

-2. Combine the flour, spices, and salt in another bowl.
+Combine the flour, spices, and salt in another bowl.
 Gradually add the flour mixture to the wet ingredients.
 Stir until well combined.
 The dough should be shiny and easily hold together when pinched between your fingers.
 If the dough is too soft to hold together, refrigerate it for 15 minutes.

-4. Place the coated cookies on an ungreased cookie sheet and bake at 375°F for 7-8 minutes.
+Place the cookies on the prepared baking sheet and bake for 7-8 minutes.
 The cookies should look puffy and undercooked when removed from oven.
 As they cool, they will harden and crack slightly.
 Do not overbake these!
 They stay soft and chewy because of the shorter baking time.

 This is an old-fashioned recipe.
 The shortening is key.
 Butter will not work as a substitute in this recipe – believe me, I’ve tried!